 1. Moso Bamboo

-Large diameter, fast growth, smooth surface texture, high strength-to-weight ratio
+Characteristics: Large diameter, fast growth, smooth surface texture, high strength-to-weight ratio.

-Furniture frames, large woven panels, structural pendant light elements
+Best Applications: Furniture frames, large woven panels, and structural pendant light elements.

 2. Guadua Bamboo